ReDI-School/js-berlin-2021-spring/lesson11.md

 ### Exercise 3

-Create a function `determineOlderPerson` that takes two person objects and prints who is the old person of the two, and by how many years difference.
+Create a function `determineOlderPerson` that takes two person objects and prints who is the older person of the two, and the age difference between them.

 ```js
 let person1 = {